sagark/tsdb-perf-test/README.md

 Folder Structure
 ================

-Because I didn't want to waste even more time dealing with jython and grinder's path system, I instead resorted to symlinks.
+Because I didn't want to waste time dealing with jython and grinder's path system, I instead resorted to symlinks.
 Here's a breakdown of where things are, starting from project root: